cansyl/MDeePred/README.md

 ## Protein Representation
 ![alt text](./figures/encoding_figure_mod.png)

-## Descriptions of folders and files in the MBAPred repository
+## Descriptions of folders and files in the MDeePred repository